Webhooks Overview

 • HTTP Body supplied as JSON, which is the result of executing a GraphQL query specified when registering the webhook

-• Additional HTTP headers can be configured as required
+• Additional user-configured headers can be added as required (refer to the Getting Started Guide)

 For a step by step guide on how to set up and work with webhooks in Marketplacer, please go to the Getting Started Guide